josefs/Gradualizer/README.md

 To run Gradualizer from rebar3, read `examples/rebar3/README.md`.

-The Gradualizer requires at least OTP 19 and is built using [rebar3](https://www.rebar3.org/).
+The Gradualizer requires at least OTP 19 and is built using plain OTP functionality and a self-contained Makefile; alternetively using [rebar3](https://www.rebar3.org/).
+It can also be built using Mix if used as a dependency.

 # Status